Thursday, April 21, 2011

 Here are few more tips related to creating soft link in UNIX

 1) Use ln -nfs to update the soft link.
-As I have said earlier we had a latest symlink which points to latest package and every time we do a release we need to update this Linux soft link, before knowing this option I used to first delete the old soft link and then creates a new soft link which is a two step process but this is the fasted way of doing it just execute "ln -nfs new_pakcage latest" and latest soft link will point to new package.
+As I have said earlier we had a latest symlink which points to latest package and every time we do a release we need to update this Linux soft link, before knowing this option I used to first delete the old soft link and then creates a new soft link which is a two step process but this is the fasted way of doing it just execute "ln -nfs new_pakcage latest" and latest soft link will point to a new package.

 3) To find out all UNIX soft link and hard link in any directory execute following command "ls -lrt | grep "^l" ".
 It’s an extension of my UNIX command improvisation to finding out all directories in any directory by using command "ls -lrt | grep "^d" ".